-Introduction and the Significance of E ...
+Introduction to the study of the Code ...

 Pure indexing is the strictest form of indexing, requiring the exact same securities in the portfolio as in the index, with the same weights.
 This can be costly due to numerous transactions and associated fees.
 However, it minimizes tracking risk, and the difference between portfolio and index returns, ensuring closer alignment.